 How we source

-Sourcing is one of the best parts of our daily work.
-We spend 6 months in Guatemala every year to work with our partners and source new exciting coffees.
-We usually try to stay as long as possible on the farms in order to get an in depth picture of how everything runs.
-Besides cupping the coffees while harvest time, we check all facilities, new and existing lots and the social standards on every farm.
-Together with a local photo-journalist, we than create a full range of documentation of every farm.
-After working on the fields, we come back to our Laboratory and Cupping-Space in Antigua to choose coffees and prepare samples.
-Along with two Q-Graders from our export partner Dinamica, we cup all coffees again, before making a decision which coffees will be part of our portfolio in the next season.
+Sourcing is one of the best and most exciting parts of our work.
+We spend three to four months in Guatemala every year to work with our partners and source new coffees.
+We like to stay on the farms for as long as possible in order to get an in-depth view of the daily work.
+Besides cupping the coffees during harvest, we check the facilities, make notes of new and existing lots, and make sure the social standards are up to speed.
+Together with a local photo-journalist, we create a full range of documentation of every farm.
+After working on the fields, we come back to Guatemala City to choose coffees and prepare samples.
+Along with two Q-Graders from our export partner Dinamica, we cup all coffee again decide with them which coffees will be part of our portfolio for the season.

 Where we source

-There are 8 different coffee regions, acknowledged by the Guatemalan Coffee Association “Anacafe“.
-Since you find several micro-climates inside every region, you can say, that almost every coffee farm in Guatemala has a quite unique cup profile.
-Nether the less, you will find for sure some kind of flavours and notes, that are very typical for certain regions.
-If you want to learn more about Guatemalas coffee regions, you can follow this link.
+There are eight different coffee regions acknowledged by the Guatemalan Coffee Association “Anacafe.”
+Since there exist several micro-climates inside every region, every farm in Guatemala has the possibility of providing a very unique cup profile.
+Nevertheless, there are still some flavors and notes that are recognizable and typical for specific regions.
+If you want to know more about Guatemala’s coffee regions, please click on the following link.

-Our friends and clients are always more than we welcome to visit us in Guatemala!
-We love to host you and show you our world on site.
-Get to know your producer, check out the farms and enjoy Guatemalas rich culture and nature!
+Our friends and clients are always more than welcome to visit us in Guatemala!
+We love to host our friends and show them our world on site.
+We visit the producers we work with, visit their farms and enjoy Guatemala’s rich culture and nature.

-And for all interested coffee enthusiasts that just want to get a full Guatemalan coffee- and culture experience, we are happy to announce our soon to come “Coffee & Culture” trips continuing with regards to all COVID restrictions and safety measurements!
+And for all other interested coffee enthusiasts that want an immersive Guatemalan coffee and culture experience, we are happy to announce our “Coffee & Culture” trips continuing with regards to all COVID restrictions and safety measurements!

 Questions about our Coffees?

-You would like to know more about processes, flavors or cupping results from our Q-graders in Guatemala?
-Get in contact with Markos, who is responsible for the constant high quality of our coffees.
+If you’d like to know more about processes, flavors, or cupping results from our Q-graders in Guatemala, please get in touch with Markos, who will be able to take you through our process of quality checks.